 Conclusion

 Finding a reliable circuit breaker supplier in China is never easy.
-It requires careful research and evaluation.
+It requires careful research and evaluation, but payoff is worth it.